Code-With-Sakshi/Simple-Banking-App/README.md

 🔁 Loop-based menu for multiple operations in one session

-🧠 Previous balance is retrieved from the file if user logs in again
+🧠 Previous balance is not retrieved from the file if user logs in again